Delfinistkata/swimming-quiz/README.md

 * Provide input validation to help the user to input the correct data throughout the quiz.
 * The program should keep running until the user decides otherwise.
 * Provide the user with a fun, engaging and easy to play multiple choice quiz.
-* Provide some visuals with the use of ascrii art and colour to contribute to a positive user experience.
+* Provide some visuals with the use of ASCII art and colour to contribute to a positive user experience.
 * Accurately keep track of and display the user’s score clearly at the end of the quiz.

 <br>